Lizata/EasyShop/README.md

 ### Easy Shop API Commerce Application

 # Overview
 Greetings from the most Easy-Shop (Take that Literal).
-This API commerce application provides a seamless mix of managing products, orders, customers,etc along with several e-commerce purposes
+This API commerce application provides a seamless mix of managing products, orders, customers,etc along with several e-commerce purposes.
+The set of endpoints manages products, orders, customers etc and support two phases of development.

 # Features:
 Categories: products categorized in sections for easy navigation